Syracuse Wedding DJ Peter Naughton peterthedj.com

 I’ve been to several weddings without [a seating chart] and it was stressful finding a seat for myself and my husband.
 I would waaaay rather be assigned a table full of strangers than have to find my own table full of strangers!
 “Hi, is this seat taken?” brings back flashbacks to the first day of school for me, lol!

-Reason #5: Seating Charts Help The Venue Staff
+Reason #5: Seating Charts Can Help The Wait Staff

 User “idrawfloorplan” pointed out that, “we had to have [a seating chart] because it also helped our venue locate people with dietary restrictions.”

-By having a seating chart, you can tell the venue in advance that your vegan meals are going to tables 3, 7 and 9, and the low-sodium meal for grandma should be sent to table 4.
+With a seating chart, you can tell the venue in advance that your vegan meals are going to tables 3, 7 and 9, and the low-sodium meal for grandma needs to go to table 4.

 Reason #6: Avoid Splitting-Up Couples / Families

-At least have assigned tables for the wedding party, if you aren’t going to do a seating chart.
-A friends wedding didn’t have assigned seating and when the wedding party finally arrived after pictures we didn’t have anywhere to sit and the food was almost gone. ...
-But it was awkward and uncomfortable.
+A friends wedding didn’t have assigned seating and when the wedding party finally arrived after pictures we didn’t have anywhere to sit and the food was almost gone.
+It was awkward and uncomfortable.

 Reason #7: Seating Charts Help Prevent Family Drama